-For their 1st Day of State Visit Prince Charles and Duchess of Cornwall greet King Felipe and Queen Letizia at the hotel.
+Today, King Felipe and Queen Letizia of Spain started their first state visit to the UK.
+For their 1st Day of State Visit Prince Charles and Duchess of Cornwall greeted King Felipe and Queen Letizia at the hotel.

 The visit starts with Prince Charles and Duchess accompanying the King and Queen to the Horse Guards Parade where Her Majesty Queen Elizabeth II and Duke of Edinburgh received them for their official welcome.

-For the first engagement of the visit to United Kingdom Queen Letizia chose to wear sunny yellow to counter the British rainy weather.
+For the first engagement of the visit to the United Kingdom, Queen Letizia chose to wear sunny yellow to counter the British rainy weather.

 Queen Letizia wore Felipe Varela summer tweed coat in vanilla Yellow with a lemon yellow silk dress from the same label.
 Both the pieces have macramé embroidery in white at the hemline.

 Queen paired her look with matching leather gloves and clutch (believed to be from Magrit).